eeliang/gaps_and_islands_sql/source/index.html.md

 ---
-title: API Reference
+title: Gaps and Islands

 language_tabs: # must be one of https://github.com/rouge-ruby/rouge/wiki/List-of-supported-languages-and-lexers
   - shell
-  - ruby
-  - python
-  - javascript
+  - sql

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>